Textualize/rich/README.md

 <details>
 <summary>Emoji</summary>

-To insert an emoji in to console output place the name between two colons.
+To insert an emoji into the console output place the name between two colons.
 Here's an example:

 ```python
 >>> console.print(":smiley: :vampire: :pile_of_poo: :thumbs_up: :raccoon:")